WooodHead/docs/2018/code/docker/docker-command.md

    # docker network
    docker network ls

-   # detail network
+   # detail configuration information about network
    docker network inspect <network-name>
    docker network inspect <network-name> --format '{{json.Containers}}'

    # create a new single-host bridge network called 'localnet'
+   # by default, it creates them with nat drier on windows, and the bridge drier on Linux.
-   docker network create -d bridge <network-name>
+   docker network create -d bridge <network-name> # -d flag: specify the type of network (network driver) docker service create --name test \
+   --network <overlay-network-name> \
+   --replica 2 \
+   <image-name>:<tag> sleep infinity

+   # delete all unused networks on a docker host
+   docker network prune

+   # delete specific network on a docker host
+   docker network rm <network-name>

    # create a new container and attach it to the specified bridge network
    docker container run -d --name <container-name> \